Q. What does TKA mean?

-A. Karate like may activities, will get you fitter, if you put in the time and effort
+A. Karate like most activities, will get you as fit as the time and effort you put in.

 Q. Do you have to be fit to start Karate.

-A. No, as it is a progressive learning activity, you will get fitter the long you practice.
+A. No, as it is a progressive learning activity, you will get fitter the more you practice & your ability increases.

 Q. What abilities do you need to practice Karate?